austinjmp/nvim/README.md

 # Neovim Configuration

-My second at building a Neovim configuration.
+My second attempt at building a Neovim configuration.
 Far less bugs.
-Also, less bloated.
+Purposely reduced UI elements to make it feel more streamlined.

 ## Plugins